Paul Augustin Mayer: Biography

+Mayer was born in Altötting, Germany, one of three children of Royal Bavarian General Ludwig Mayer and his wife Meta Hoeness.
+He was the nephew of Württemberg President Eugen Bolz.

-Mayer was born in Altötting, Germany, which is located near Marktl, the birthplace of Pope Benedict XVI.
-He joined the Order of Saint Benedict at the Abbey of St. Michael, Metten, taking the name of Augustin.
+After graduating from the Metten high school, Mayer joined the Order of Saint Benedict at the Abbey of St. Michael, Metten, taking the name of Augustin.
 He had his monastic profession on 17 May 1931.
-He studied at the University of Salzburg and at the Pontifical Athenaeum of Sant Anselmo in Rome.
+He studied at the University of Salzburg and at the Pontifical Athenaeum of Sant Anselmo in Rome, where he received his doctorate in theology on the writings of Clement of Alexandria.

 He was ordained a Priest on 25 August 1935.
 After his ordination he was a faculty member at the abbey of Saint Michael from 1937 until 1939.
-He taught at the Pontifical Roman Athenaeum of Sant'Anselmo from 1939 until 1966, serving as its rector from 1949 until 1966.
+He taught at the Pontifical Roman Athenaeum of Sant Anselmo from 1939 until 1966, serving as its rector from 1949 until 1966.
+As rector he founded the Pontifical Liturgical Institute.

 He was the Apostolic visitor to the Swiss seminaries from 1957 until 1959.
 He served as Secretary of the Preparatory Commission of the Second Vatican Council from 1960 until 1962.
+The decree he oversaw on the formation of priests was the only Council document to be approved by the Council Fathers in the first reading.
 He was elected abbot of St. Michael's Abbey, Metten, Bavaria on 3 November 1966.
 He received the abbatial blessing from Rudolf Graber, bishop of Regensburg.
+In 1968 became the abbot-president of the Bavarian Benedictine Congregation, and in 1970 president of the Salzburg Conference of Abbots, positions he held until 1971.

+Episcopate

 He was appointed Secretary of the Congregation for Religious and Secular Institutes on 8 September 1971.

-Episcopate

 As secretary he was appointed titular archbishop of Satrianum by Pope Paul VI on 6 January 1972 and was consecrated on 13 February by Pope Paul, assisted by Bernardus Johannes Alfrink, Cardinal Archbishop of Utrecht, and William Conway, Cardinal Archbishop of Armagh.
 Pope John Paul II named him Pro-Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments on 8 April 1984.
+During his tenure, the congregation was divided into two, the Congregation of the Sacraments and the Congregation for Divine Worship.
+(They were united again in 1988 under the Apostolic Constitution Pastor Bonus.)